Hazyzh/jest-html-reporters/readme.md

 ```

 Only one parameter is required.
 If you stringify an object like this `JSON.stringify(object, null, 2)`, the object will be prettified.
-`context` is optional parameter if you need add a specific context to message(like test path or name).
+`context` is an optional parameter if you need to add specific configs(context, the path to temporary data) to the attachment(like path or name).

 Here is an Example with [Nightmare](https://www.npmjs.com/package/nightmare).